Max Muncy Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 11th in MLB.

-- The Mets have the 20th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Mets have a 4.40 team ERA that ranks 19th across all league pitching staffs.

-- His most recent appearance came on Thursday, July 6 against the Arizona Diamondbacks, when the right-hander tossed eight innings, surrendering one earned run while allowing four hits.
+- The righty's last appearance was on Sunday against the San Diego Padres, when he went five innings, surrendering five earned runs while allowing six hits.

-- The 30-year-old has amassed an ERA of 3.31, with 11.3 strikeouts per nine innings, in 16 games this season.
-Opponents have a .204 batting average against him.
+- The 38-year-old has put up an ERA of 4.31, with 10.4 strikeouts per nine innings, in 16 games this season.
+Opponents have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.